S-C-A-N/SCANsat/README.md

 **SCANsat** will scan celestial bodies for resources using the new stock resource system.

+#### [:top:][top] 3a.
+Stock Scanning Mode

 With default resource scanning options enabled the SCANsat resource map will automatically update as soon as a **stock resource scan** is completed.
 > ![][resource-instant]

+No further resource scanning is necessary while using stock scanning mode.

+#### [:top][top] 3b.
+SCANsat Scanning Mode

+There are two levels of **SCANsat Scanning Mode**:
+* Disable **Instant Scanning** in the **Resource Settings Window**
+  * This will prevent SCANsat maps from being updated based on stock scanning coverage
+  * All stock scanning parts will continue to work as normal
+  * SCANsat resource scanning essentially works alongside stock scanning in this mode
+* Disable **Stock Scanning** in the **Resource Settings Window**
+  * This will prevent all stock scanning functions
+  * All stock scanning modules will use replacement SCANsat modules
+  * These include:
+    * The planetary resource overlays (these are available in all scanning modes)
+    * The resource abundance readouts for the right-click menu
+	* The fixed-position resource map found on the Narrow-Band scanner
+  * This **does not** affect the stock biome scanning mechanic; resource abundance accuracy is still affected by biome scanning status, the same as with stock resource scanning

 Resource scans are initiated in the same way as any other scan.
-In this case they use the stock **Orbital Survey Scanner**.
+In this case they use the stock **M700 Orbital Survey Scanner**.
 > ![][resource-scanner]

 Resource scanning proceeds the same way as standard SCANsat scanning instruments do.
 The grey scale color option generally works best when viewing resource overlays.